The Death of Children & Childhood

 You can find out more on her Facebook page HERE.

-At the end of the drum ceremony at the memorial, Tracy laid her hoop in the snow.
+At the end of the drum ceremony at the memorial, a hoop was laid in the snow.

 Without words or gestures, those who had gathered to mourn Alex began putting their candles inside the hoop.